spectrocloud/librarium/docs/docs-content/clusters/edge/site-deployment/deploy-custom-registries/webhook-disable.md

 While the webhook makes using an external registry or the local Harbor registry more streamlined, it can limit your flexibility to configure your own image pull behavior.
-This guide guides you through how to disable the Palette agent webhook and provides a few example configurations to customize image pull for your cluster.
+This guide guides you through how to disable the Palette agent webhook and provides an example custom image pull configuration.

 ## What Happens When You Disable the Webhook